Greta Garbo

+Over time, Garbo would decline all opportunities to return to the screen.
+In her retirement, she shunned publicity, led a private life, and became an art collector whose paintings included works by Pierre-Auguste Renoir, Pierre Bonnard and Kees van Dongen.
+Although she refused throughout her life to talk to friends about her reasons for retiring, four years before her death, she told Swedish biographer Sven Broman: "I was tired of Hollywood.
+I did not like my work.
+There were many days when I had to force myself to go to the studio ...
+I really wanted to live another life."

 Early life and education

-Greta Lovisa Gustafsson was born in Södermalm, Stockholm, Sweden at 7:30 pm.
-Garbo was the third, and youngest, child of Anna Lovisa (née Johansson, 1872–1944), who worked at a jam factory, and Karl Alfred Gustafsson (1871–1920), a laborer.
-Garbo had an older brother, Sven Alfred (1898–1967), and an older sister, Alva Maria (1903–1926).
-Garbo was nicknamed Kata, the way she mispronounced her name, for the first ten years of her life.
+Greta Lovisa Gustafsson was born in Södermalm, Stockholm, Sweden at 7:30 p.m.
+She was the third, and youngest, child of Anna Lovisa (née Karlsson, 1872–1944), who worked at a jam factory, and Karl Alfred Gustafsson (1871–1920), a laborer.
+She had an older brother, Sven Alfred (1898–1967), and an older sister, Alva Maria (1903–1926).
+Garbo was nicknamed Kata, which was how she had mispronounced her first name, for the first ten years of her life.

-Garbo's parents met in Stockholm, where her father had been visiting from Frinnaryd.
+Her parents met in Stockholm, where her father had been visiting from Frinnaryd.
 He moved to Stockholm to become independent and worked as a street cleaner, grocer, factory worker and butcher's assistant.
 He married Anna, who moved from Högsby.
 The family was impoverished and lived in a three-bedroom cold-water flat at Blekingegatan No. 32.
 They raised their three children in a working-class district regarded as the city's slum.
 Garbo later recalled:

 Garbo was a shy daydreamer as a child.
 She disliked school and preferred to play alone.
-Garbo was a natural leader who became interested in theatre at an early age.
-Garbo directed her friends in make-believe games and performances, and dreamed of becoming an actress.
-Later, Garbo would participate in amateur theatre with her friends and frequent the Mosebacke Theatre.
+She was a natural leader who became interested in theatre at an early age.
+She directed her friends in make-believe games and performances, and dreamed of becoming an actress.
+Later, she would participate in amateur theatre with her friends and frequent the Mosebacke Theatre.
 At the age of 13, Garbo graduated from school, and, typical of a Swedish working-class girl at that time, she did not attend high school.
 She later acknowledged a resulting inferiority complex.

-The Spanish flu spread throughout Stockholm in the winter of 1919 and Garbo's father, to whom she was very close, became ill and lost his job.
+The Spanish flu spread throughout Stockholm in the winter of 1919 and her father, to whom she was very close, became ill and lost his job.
 Garbo cared for him, taking him to the hospital for weekly treatments.
 He died in 1920 when she was 14 years old.